-- 1. Combine flour, water and salt.
-Knead until smooth.
-Cover and let rest for 30 minutes. - 2.
-Sauté the leeks in olive oil until tender.
+- 1. Combine flour, water, and salt, Knead until smooth, Cover and let rest for 30 minutes. - 2.
+Sauté leeks in olive oil until tender.
 Season with salt and pepper. - 3.
-Cook the ground meat with onions, garlic, coriander and cumin.
+Cook ground meat with onions, garlic, coriander, and cumin.
 Season with salt and pepper. - 4.
-Roll out dough until it is thin and cut into circles.
-Place a teaspoon of leek filling on each circle, fold and seal. - 5.
+Roll out dough thinly and cut into circles.
+Place a teaspoon of leek filling on each circle, fold, and seal. - 5.
 Boil dumplings in salted water until they float. - 6.
 Top with yogurt mixed with dried mint and meat sauce.